drashland/drash/cors/README.md

 # Cors

 Cors is a [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) HTTP-based middleware inspired by [expressjs/cors](https://expressjs.com/en/resources/middleware/cors.html).
-It can be simply placed as a middleware on your server and you're all set!
+Simply add it to your Drash server's `middleware` config and you are all set!

 ## Table of Contents